-Have you always wanted to visit Disney World but were waiting for your kids to be a little older or for your boss to finally approve your time off?
-The most magical place on Earth isn’t far out of reach.
+Have you always wanted to visit Disney World or Disneyland, but were waiting for your kids to be a little older or for your boss to finally approve your time off?
+The Happiest Place on Earth isn’t far out of reach.
 But if you haven’t looked at ticket prices for a while, you might be in for a shock.

 So why are the tickets getting so expensive?
-Disney isn’t hurting for money, with $4.5 billion in operating profit during fiscal year 2018.
+Disney isn’t hurting for money, with a net income in 2019 of $10.44 billion.
 But here are some reasons why:

 Desire to dominate the market

 When Walt Disney World opened in Orlando in 1971, a daily pass cost $3.50, the Washington Post reports.
 But the theme park has come a long way since just having a marching band parade down Main Street USA.

 Since then, Disney has expanded exponentially, with new parks and attractions, pulling ahead of the competition and attracting double the visitors of its closest competitor.
 But when Universal Studios opened its Harry Potter attraction in 2010, Disney ramped up its efforts even more.
 “It was game-on in this business,” Robert Niles, the editor of Theme Park Insider, tells Business Insider.
 “All of a sudden Disney had a competitor again, and Disney does not like to lose—not just lose, Disney doesn’t even like to compete.
 Disney wants to dominate its competition.”

 Over the past five years, Disney has invested more than $15 billion in its parks around the world, the Wall Street Journal reports.
 The strategy worked: The top four of the most-visited theme parks in the world in 2018 were Disney parks.

 A tiered pricing model